 Traditional White Cabinetry

-Fresh white-painted cabinets lighten up farmhouse kitchens.
-The crisp, bright finish pairs perfectly with worn wood and patinaed metals.
+Farmhouse kitchen lighting is both a style choice and a practical one, and fresh white-painted cabinets help lighten up farmhouse kitchens.
+The crisp, bright finish pairs perfectly with worn wood and patinaed metals, while layered lighting adds warmth and ambiance.

 Natural Materials and Textures

 Incorporate raw, imperfect surfaces that feel pleasantly aged.
+In cabinetry, white cabinets are a staple in a modern farmhouse kitchen, and white cabinets with gray subway tiles are a popular pairing.
 Unfussy materials like galvanized metal, unfinished wood, wrought iron, and woven raffia offer authenticity.

 Display collections of vintage tin containers, milk bottles, and enamelware pots.
+Shaker style cabinets fit this look well, and white shaker cabinets are especially common.
+Gray is a versatile color choice here, while light blue cabinets can add a fresh touch.
 Line open shelves with galvanized metal sheet inserts or chicken wire racks to create a casual utilitarian appearance.
+Black hardware is one contrasting option for white shaker cabinets.
 Use woven baskets for rustic farmhouse storage.

 Subway Tile Backsplashes

 Nothing shines as the quintessential farmhouse backsplash like classic white subway tile.
-The simple rectangular tiles in a bricklaid pattern provide a clean, neutral backdrop.
+The simple rectangular tiles in a bricklaid pattern provide a clean, neutral backdrop, and natural elements with natural materials like wood and stone are essential in farmhouse storage solutions.

 Subway tiles look best with visible grout lines for gridded texture.
-Pair with wood open shelving rather than fussy backsplashes.
-Or frame white subway tile backsplash with an accent border of vivid blue, green, or terracotta tiles.
+Pair with wood open shelving rather than fussy backsplashes to give display pieces a clearer role as rustic accents.
+Or frame white subway tile backsplash with an accent border of vivid blue, green, or terracotta tiles for extra farmhouse charm.

 Apron Front Farmhouse Sink

 Deep single basin apron front sinks represent traditional farm style.
+Pair them with white subway tiles for a classic backsplash choice, and a white backsplash helps create a clean, timeless backdrop.
 The large front apron front sink now covers the sink base cabinet for a seamless farmhouse look.

 Butcher Block Islands